-Indicators applicable to investments in investee companies Adverse sustainability indicator Metric Impact 2022 Impact 2021 Explanation Actions taken, and actions planned and targets set for the next reference period INDICATORS FOR SOCIAL AND EMPLOYEE , RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBER Y MATTERS Social and employee matters 21.
-Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 0% N/A Health and safety metrics for our portfolio are reported quarterly to the Management Board and are additionally part of our annual ESG survey.Across our investments, 100% of our Portfolio Companies and 100% cent of facilities maintenance contractors for our accommodation assets and operation and maintenance contractors for our transports assets have a Health and Safety policy in place.
-As of 31 December 2022, our Portfolio Companies reported 8 lost-time incidents, taking into consideration the subcontractors working on site.Data availability:Data availability HighHigh100% of the data obtained directly from Portfolio Companies BBGI will continue to endorse a zero-tolerance approach to occupational health and safety incidents.
-In cases where there is a lost time incident reported in one of our Portfolio Companies, an investigation is generally conducted to identify the root cause, and measures are implemented to reduce the possibility of it happening again.
-22. Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 2% 11 N/A As part of our ESG monitoring, we ask our subcontractors to confirm that they act in compliance with our Responsible Contractor Policy or an equivalent one.
-As of 31 December 2022, 98% of our Portfolio Companies have endorsed our Responsible Contractor Policy or have a similar requirement in place when we have co-shareholders.
-BBGI will continue to engage with the one Portfolio Company which does not have a Responsible Contractor Policy or have a similar requirement in place.
+Indicators applicable to investments in investee companies cove sites mana adjac area biod outsi Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period protection policy covering operational sites owned, leased, managed in, or adjacent to, a protected area or an area of high biodiversity value outside protected areas OR HUMAN implemented.
+Two assets have additional measures in effect that either meet or surpass the expectations set by the Biodiversity policy.
+Data availability: Data availability High 100% of the data obtained directly from Portfolio Companies RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY / MATTERS Social and employee matters 21.
+Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 0% 0% Health and safety metrics for our portfolio are reported quarterly to the Management Board and are additionally part of our annual ESG survey.
+Across our investments, 100% of our Portfolio Companies and 100% cent of facilities maintenance contractors for our accommodation assets and operation and maintenance contractors for our transports assets have a Health and Safety policy in place.
+As of 31 December 2023, our Portfolio Companies reported 14 lost-time incidents, taking into consideration the subcontractors working on site.
+Data availability: Data availability BBGI will continue to endorse a zero-tolerance approach to occupational health and safety incidents.
+In cases where there is a lost time incident reported in one of our Portfolio Companies, an investigation is generally conducted to identify the root cause.
+Lessons learned measures are implemented, if necessary, to reduce the possibility of it happening again.

+Indicators applicable to investments in investee companies Adverse sustainabi lity indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period S ack of a upplier code of onduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 0%13 0% As part of our ESG monitoring, we ask our subcontractors to confirm that they act in compliance with our Responsible Contractor Policy or an equivalent one.
+As of 31 December 2023, all except one of our Portfolio Companies have endorsed our Responsible Contractor Policy or have a similar requirement in place when we have co-shareholders. () Restatement of information: The values reported for supplier code of conduct implementation for 2022 have changed compared to the 2022 values reported last year.
+In the previous PAI Statement, this metric was presented as an average percentage.
+However, we have since restated these values using the SFDR RTS formulas, adopting a weighted average approach based on the current value of investments.
+Data availability: Data availability BBGI will continue to engage with the one Portfolio Company which does not have a Responsible Contractor Policy or have a similar requirement in place. ack of a human ights policy Share of investments in entities without a human rights policy 0%14 2% BBGI expects Portfolio Companies to formally commit to the respect of human rights and are expected to apply a zero-tolerance approach to human rights violations and incidents.
+BBGI will continue to engage with the one Portfolio Company which does not have an Anti-slavery & human trafficking policy in